brendo/eway/readme.md

 ## Recurring

-This version is extended to accept Recurring Payments using eWay.
+- This version is extended to accept Recurring Payments using eWay.
+- Have a read of the [WIKI](https://github.com/abocati/eway/wiki/Recurring)

 ## Credits